jcreek/jcreek.github.io/docs/web-dev/dev-environment-container-vscode.md

 ## How to set up the project

+You will need to ensure that you've created a `.gitattributes` file in the root folder if you don't have one already, and specified `* text=auto eol=lf` to default all the line endings to LF, if you're on Windows and find that swapping between the host and the container changes the line endings in all your files.

 In the root of the repo create a folder called `.devcontainer`.
 Within this you need to create three files:

 1. `devcontainer.json`